Wound Care Services

 - Ongoing communication and collaboration with you and your doctor so that you each remain informed about your progress

-Wound Care Services are provided by a panel of physicians and staff that include surgeons specially trained for treating hard to heal wounds.
-The current panel includes Dr. Magdy Giurgius, Dr. Alexandre Makarian, Dr. William McGee, Dr. Sonia Gerlick, and Lynsey Sullivan, FNP-C.
+Wound Care Services are provided by a panel of physicians and staff that include surgeons specially trained for treating hard-to-heal wounds.
+The current panel includes Dr. Magdy Giurgius, Dr. William McGee, and Lynsey Sullivan, FNP-C.